opencarrentalproject/publicCarRental-backend/README.md

 System should provide a dashboard showing available cars with their actual locations and attributes.
 Furthermore, on a map view locations and travelled distances of cars should be shown to the users.

-The system should provide a service evaluation page for a user to evaluate trip satisfaction in terms of comfort, safety and driver.
+The system should provide a service evaluation page for a user to evaluate trip satisfaction in terms of comfort, safety and driver experience.
 The ratings range should be from 1 to 5.

 ### Used Technologies